Maintain Minute Books: Save Money & Protect Yourself

 - Update the Alberta Corporate registry of all changes required by law;

-- Serve proper notice of all meetings and distribute financial statements;
+- Serve proper notice of all meetings and distribute financial statements; and lastly

 - Suggest other key money-saving, liability-reducing and problem-avoiding documents.
 These include unanimous shareholder agreements (USAs) and enduring powers of attorney (EPAs).